-Why we want to be the activism platform for a healthier marketplace
+Why we want to be the rehumanising platform for a healthier marketplace

 Because market concentration is at a 29-year high, despite 305 million new businesses launching worldwide each year.
 Businesses are struggling to make change last.
 So we first asked ourselves, why is that?

-Startups don’t stay-up, too focused on selling-up to realise their true value.
+Startups don’t stay-up, too often focused on selling-up to realise their lasting value.

 90% growth in acquisitions versus going public, eliminating competitors from a healthy marketplace.
 (Yale)